mcejp/ascii-posts/posts/C++-notes.md

 Cons:

-- compiler can get confused due to symlinks
+- compiler can get confused due to symlinks (unless it checks i-node number?)
+- if the same file exists in multiple include paths (which it shouldn't), this will fail
 - not standard